I’ve been living and traveling around Croatia for 2 decades and write practical itineraries focused on what’s realistic in a short trip.

 One Day In Zagreb

 One day in Zagreb is enough to explore the city on a walking tour.
-Whether that’s an organized tour with a guide, such as this one, or if you stroll the city on a self-guided route, it’s up to you.
+Whether that’s an organized tour with a guide, such as this one, or a self-guidedu stroll through the town, it’s up to you.

-If you’ve only got a day here, you can use this as a good foundation for taking your next trip to Zagreb in the future.
+If you’ve only got a day here, you can use this as a good foundation for your next trip to Zagreb.

 Day Two In Zagreb (Of 48 Hours In Zagreb)

-Two days in Zagreb gives you more time to discover what the city has to offer.
+Two days in Zagreb give you more time to discover what the city has to offer.

 Spend the first day in Zagreb getting acquainted with the city (as above), and then it’s on to the second part of your 48 hours in Zagreb.